Executive Search: Associate Dean for Academic Affairs

 About the Search

 Rutgers School of Social Work seeks an accomplished and visionary academic leader to serve as its next Associate Dean for Academic Affairs.
 Building on Rutgers’ strong commitment to scholarship, research, community engagement, and public service, the Associate Dean will play a pivotal role in shaping programs that prepare future social work leaders.
 The School is partnering with Isaacson, Miller on this search.
-Nominations of candidates can be made on the Isaacson, Miller website.
-The position profile is currently in development and will be available upon completion.
+Applications and nominations of candidates can be made on the Isaacson, Miller website.

 Accordion Content